 2 tins plum tomatoes

-200ml vegetable stock (I use half a knorr stock pot)
+200ml vegan vegetable stock, I use half a Knorr stock pot

-1 can red kidney beans, rinsed and drained
+1 tin red kidney beans, rinsed and drained

-3. Add the tinned tomatoes, vegetable stock and the wine.
+3. Once the wine has been mostly absorbed, add the tinned tomatoes and the vegetable stock.
 Using your spoon, break up the plum tomatoes a bit, give it all a good stir, up the heat and bring to the boil.
-Add the drained beans and the sausages, turn down the heat to medium low and simmer for 25 minutes, stirring occasionally to prevent it sticking to the bottom of the pot.
+Cut the sausages into quarters (or leave them whole) and add the drained beans.
+Turn down the heat to medium low and simmer for 40 minutes with the lid a jar, stirring occasionally.
+Meanwhile, chop the parsley.

-5. Finally, uncover, stir in the herbs and let stand for 5 minutes.
-Divide into bowls, drizzle with extra virgin olive oil and serve with a lovely crusty loaf of bread.
+4. Take off the heat and stir in the parsley and let stand for 5 minutes.
+Divide into bowls, drizzle with extra virgin olive oil and serve with crusty bread.